 - Maintaining the consistency in URLs.

 - Taking care of the sitemap.

 - Ensuring that the contents are linked from appropriate menus or keywords.

 - Ensuring that the webpages are interlinked as on your previous website.

-When you need to redesign your website that’s already ranking on search engines, you must choose an experienced website developer who understands the complications of on-page SEO.
+When you need to redesign your website that’s already ranking on search engines, you must choose an experienced website designer who understands the complications of on-page SEO.

 #5 Tracking scripts migration